-- Where a double car garage is contemplated, 2 individual garage doors / bays separated by a dividing column shall be preferred, where possible. - Only sectional, roll-up type garage doors shall be considered. - A variety of garage door header treatments shall be utilized and shall be consistent with the architectural style of the dwelling. - Light fixtures mounted to the side or above the garage door shall be encouraged, with a lamp style consistent with the architectural style of the dwelling. - Where dropped garage conditions occur on rear-to-front sloping lots, alternative architectural treatment shall be employed to minimize the massing between the top of the garage door and the underside of the soffit.
+- Garage size and placement shall comply with the applicable zoning by-law and Secondary Plan policies; the use of detached and rear yard garages shall be permitted. - Where garages are attached, they should be integrated into the main massing of the dwelling with limitations to their projection into the front yard. - Attached garages located within the front or flankage yards and accessed from the street shall be of a similar architectural style and proportional scale to the adjoining dwelling. - Where a double car garage is contemplated, 2 individual garage doors / bays separated by a dividing column shall be preferred, where possible.
+The column or pier separating the 2 garage doors should be comprised of a facade material consistent with the dwelling facade (brick, stone, siding, stucco) that will allow it to blend in with the overall appearance. - A variety of garage door header treatments shall be utilized and shall be consistent with the architectural style of the dwelling. - Light fixtures mounted to the side or above the garage door shall be encouraged, with a lamp style consistent with the architectural style of the dwelling. - Where dropped garage conditions occur on rear-to-front sloping lots, alternative architectural treatment shall be employed to minimize the massing between the top of the garage floor and the underside of the soffit.
 The following are some techniques that may be considered: - Lower the garage door and/or increase the roof pitch; - Add a decorative gable louvre or feature; - Integrate additional architectural treatment such as decorative brick patterns to provide a break in the massing; - Consider window treatments above the garage doors, as appropriate to the dwelling; - Provide wider and/or arched lintels over the garage door to reduce the massing; - Situate light fixtures above the garage door to break-up the massing.